Colorado Springs Child Custody Lawyer

 A Colorado Springs family court may order sole decision-making rights to one parent if there is a valid reason, such as a history of domestic violence.

-At What Age Can a Child Decide Which Parent To Live With in CO?
+At What Age Can Children Decide Which Parent To Live With?

 Although Colorado family courts will factor in an older child’s wishes when determining custody, the decision is ultimately left to what the judge believes is in the child’s best interests.

-Put an Experienced Child Custody Lawyer on Your Side
+Put Our Experienced Family Law Lawyers on Your Side